liyajaleel/Task-14-3D-Brain-Tumor-Segmentation/README.md

 An inference script (`inference.py`) is provided to demonstrate prediction and visualization of tumor segmentation results as required in Phase 4.

+## Conclusion
+This project demonstrates an end-to-end pipeline for 3D brain tumor segmentation using deep learning, covering data visualization, model architecture, training, and inference as specified in Task 14.
+The implementation is structured to be directly compatible with the BraTS dataset and can be extended with real MRI data and full-scale training in future work.